jrbinks/rancid-mellanox/README.md

 # Note On Secrets

-`show running-config` does not show most secrets (apart from SNMP v2 community strings, which never seem to be protected.
-Lines with secrets are commented out, and have asterisks inserted.
+The output of `show running-config` obfusticates most secrets (apart from SNMP v2 community strings, which never seem to be protected.)
+Such lines with secrets are commented out, and have asterisks inserted in place of the secret.

-`show running-config expanded` command exposes some secrets like encrypted user passwords, if the login user has the `admin` capability (but not if they have `monitor` capability).
+The output of `show running-config expanded` exposes some secrets like encrypted user passwords, if the login user has the `admin` capability (but not if they have `monitor` capability).

 Either way, the usual rancid variables (e.g. `FILTER_PWDS` and `NOCOMSTR`) will be honoured, and if set appropriately will attempt to remove any secrets which are displayed.

+Curiously, the line `# boot bootmgr password 7 ********` which appears in the `show running-config` output disappears entirely with ` `show running-config expanded`.

 # Caveats and Issues